 Our second unit is the main body of this course.
 We will cover over 50 different move variations: some from classical aerial hoop moves, some spinning, some static and some that make significant use of contact with the floor.
 Each move will be detailed with teaching points, safety points, progressions, regressions, and common problems.

-UNIT 3 – ADAPTING POLE MOVES TO GROUNDED HOOP
+UNIT 3 – ADAPTING HOOP MOVES TO GROUNDED HOOP

 Unit 3 is where we will teach you how to analyse your current aerial hoop syllabus to consider which moves can transfer over into grounded hoop by following our 12-stage assessment.